dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 I mean, they could be math, good mathematicians in

 in a very different style, uh, and we need people w- with a different style.

 Um, and, you know, even if.

-..

-Uh, and sometimes too much focus is given on the

-on the person who d- does the last step to complete

-um-.

-..

-a, a project in mathematics or elsewhere that's

-that's really taken, you know, centuries or decades of lots and lots of building on lots of previous work.

-Um, but that's a s- a story that's difficult to tell

-um, if you're not an expert because

-# Chapter 18

-Um, and, you know, even if.